scriptPilot/app-framework/README.md

 **What is App Framework?**

 *App Framework* is a JavaScript package, which does all the recurring stuff for you, which is needed to develop, test, build and deploy a web application.
-Using *App Framework*, you could start to realize your amazing application immediately.
+Using *App Framework*, you could start to realize your next amazing application immediately.

 **Why is it beautiful?**